 "Winter Harbour - Cycling in Winter in Copenhagen" by Mikael Colville-Andersen is licensed under CCO 1.0

-These are a few key recent works in the field of energy geography.
+Selected key works in the field of energy geography.
+Tip: Visit the Finding Books in the Library guide.

 Looking for more books?
 Search the Library Catalog

+What are review articles and why are they useful?
 Review articles summarize the current state of research on a particular topic and are a good place to start.
-These two articles provide overviews of the field of energy geography:
+The articles below provide overviews of the field of energy geography:

 Power Surge: Are We Finally on the Brink of a Clean Energy Revolution?